jonnyallum/Decoy_honeytrap/README.md

 # AI Honeytrap Network

-**Hampshire Police - Online Safety Solution**
+**Online Safety Solution**

 A sophisticated AI-powered honeytrap system designed to detect and capture evidence of online predatory behavior through realistic decoy chat interfaces, intelligent AI responses, and comprehensive evidence collection.

 ## 🚨 Important Notice

-This system is designed exclusively for law enforcement use by Hampshire Police for the purpose of detecting and preventing online predatory behavior.
+This system is designed exclusively for the purpose of detecting and preventing online predatory behavior.
 Unauthorized use is strictly prohibited.

 ## 📋 Table of Contents